MarkHooijkaas/savv/README.md

 When (re)encrypting this file with `savvy encrypt`, savvy will check if the new value in the first line is still the same as the old secret value when decrypting the second line.
 If this is the same, then the old encryption of the second part is being used, so there will be no change for version control.

 ## Splitting and merging
-Instead of decrypting all vault vars and placing them in the original file with a `@savvy merge` marker, it is also possible to put them in a separate "mergefile".
+Instead of decrypting all vault vars and placing them in the original file with a `@savvy replace` marker, it is also possible to put them in a separate "mergefile".
 The secrets in this mergefile can be edited, and then merged back into the original file using the `savvy merge` command.
 The flow would be something like